 Rocky Mountain Elk, also known as Wapiti (a Shawnee term for white rump), is another large member of the deer family.
 They are grayish brown in color with a white rump and darker brown legs and neck.
 Bull (male) antlers can reach 4 feet above their heads, 7 feet long, and can weigh up to 40 pounds.
 Bulls can weigh up to 1000 pounds while cows will weigh about 500 pounds.

-Rocky Mountain Elk are herbivores eating mostly grasses in the summer and adding sprouts and branches of shrubs and trees in the fall and winter.
+Rocky Mountain Elk are herbivores, eating mostly grasses in the summer and adding sprouts and branches of shrubs and trees in the fall and winter.
 They are mostly found in the productive grassland regions of the Rocky Mountains.
 Introductions to other areas of the US has made it possible for them to be found in many other states.

 Cows (females), calves, and yearlings live in herds while bulls live in bachelor herds or solitary.
 In the fall, bulls gather cows and calves into small groups called harems.
 Bulls cover themselves with “perfume” by wallowing in mud or rubbing on trees and bugle to attract the cows.
-They guard their harem very aggressively and will fight off other bulls using their antlers sometimes to the death.
+They guard their harem very aggressively and will fight off other bulls using their antlers, sometimes to the death.

 Whitetail deer, the smallest of the deer family, gets it’s name from the underside of it’s bushy 6-11 inch long tail which is erected when they detect danger.
 They are a reddish brown in the spring and summer and fade to a grayish brown in the fall and winter.
-Whitetail deer also have white fur around their eyes, nose, a part of their throat, and the underside of their bellies.
+Whitetail deer also have white fur around their eyes, nose, part of their throat, and the underside of their bellies.
 They have long slender legs with pointy hooves and prominent ears.
 They have horizontally slit pupils which give them excellent night vision and color vision during the day.

 Bucks (males) have antlers which may or may not be symmetrical.
 Their antlers grow points off a main stem.
 Typically the size and number of points indicates the maturity of the buck but it is possible for a yearling buck to have large antlers if they have a good source of food.
 It is also possible for a mature buck to have just a spike.

 Bucks typically weigh between 120-300 pounds but some have been recorded to weigh over 400 pounds.
 The doe (females) will typically weigh between 90 and 200 pounds.
 Adults, bucks and does, stand about 39 inches tall at the shoulders.
 They are the most widespread of the deer family and can be found across most of the US, Canada, and Mexico.
-They can even be found in many countries around the world as they adapt very easily to whatever environment is available for them.
+They can also be found in many countries around the world as they adapt very easily to whatever environment is available for them.
 However, the larger Whitetail Deer are found in the more temperate climates of the US and Canada like the northern Rocky Mountain region, the Dakotas, and northern Minnesota.

 During the summer, Whitetail Deer live in family groups of related females, fawns (babies), and yearlings.
 Bucks live solitary or in small bachelor groups.
 The bucks and does come together during the rut (mating season) in the fall.
 Bucks will mate with as many does as they have stamina for.
-They will compete for the does and will fight off other does with their hooves or antlers.
-After the rut, males will loose their antlers which they will regrow each spring.
+They will compete for the does and will fight off other bucks with their hooves or antlers.
+After the rut, males will loose their antlers which regrow each spring.

 Does will give birth to 1-3 fawns in late May or early June.
 The fawns are reddish brown with spots and odorless to protect them from predators.
-Female fawns will stay with the doe for up to 2 years but male fawns will venture out on their own after a year.
+Female fawns will stay with the doe for up to 2 years but male fawns will venture out on their own after the first year.
 The Whitetail Deer can run at speeds up to 30 miles per hour.
 They are excellent leapers, as high as 10 feet and as far as 30 feet, and very good swimmers.
 Average life span for a Whitetail deer is 6 to 14 years.